fuadsaud/fuadsaud.github.io/resume/en.md

 Java, Python, PHP and Shell Script.

-I have some experience with SQL and some RDBMS, such as MySQL and SQL server; but I have used MongoDB most part of time (I'm no NoSQL expert though).
+I have some experience with SQL and some RDBMS, such as MySQL and SQL server; but I have used MongoDB most part of time.

 I use Git daily, and I love UNIX :)